 - Those with a household income of at least $NA per year could afford a two-bedroom rental at the Fair Market Rent.

-- The housing wage for a two-bedroom unit was $NA per hour, which is the same as NA full-time minimum-wage jobs.
+- The housing wage for a two-bedroom unit was $NA per hour, which is the same as NA work hours at a minimum-wage job.